rfchungl/Projects-Portfolio/Weather_Scrapping/ReadMe.md

 **Code:** [`Weather_Scrapper.ipynb`](https://github.com/rfchungl/Projects-Portfolio/blob/main/Weather_Scrapping/Weather_Scrapper.py)

-**The Python code has comments on what each line does for a better understanding of the program.**
+**The Python code has comments on what does each line do for a better understanding of the program.**

 **Description:** When I arrived to the United States, there were days when I wore a sweater and jacket, and the day was not that cold.
 I felt very dumb walking down to my classes while other students were wearing t-shirts, shorts, and sandals.
 I know that we can check the weather on our cellphones.
 However, there is too much information like humidity, water density, weather variation between hours, air quality, etc. I wanted something simpler that could just tell me the weather condition and the temperature.
 I do not check my emails first thing in the morning, so I did not want them to be sent to my email.
 Instead, I wanted something quick like an SMS.